-Under current regulations in the PRC, foreign investors can invest only in the domestic securities market through certain qualified foreign institutional investors that have obtained status as a QFII or a RQFII from the CSRC to remit foreign freely convertible currencies (in the case of a QFII) and RMB (in the case of a RQFII) into the PRC for the purpose of investing in the PRC's domestic securities markets.
+Under current regulations in the Mainland, foreign investors can invest in the domestic securities market through certain qualified foreign institutional investors that have obtained status as a QFII or a RQFII from the CSRC and have been granted quota(s) by SAFE to remit foreign freely convertible currencies (in the case of a QFII) and RMB (in the case of a RQFII) into the Mainland for the purpose of investing in the Mainland's domestic securities markets.

-The Manager has obtained RQFII status pursuant to the relevant PRC regulations (the "RQFII Regulations").
+The Manager has obtained RQFII status pursuant to the relevant Mainland regulations (the "RQFII Regulations").

-All of the Sub-Fund's assets in the PRC (including onshore PRC cash deposits and its onshore bond portfolio) will be held by the PRC Custodian (directly or through the PRC Custodian's Delegate) in accordance with the terms of the RQFII Custody Agreement.
+All of the Sub-Fund's assets in the Mainland (including onshore cash deposits and its onshore bond portfolio) will be held by the PRC Custodian (directly or through the PRC Custodian's Delegate) in accordance with the terms of the RQFII Custody Agreement.
 One or more securities account(s) shall be opened with CSDCC or a relevant depository in the joint names of the Manager (as the RQFII holder) and the Sub-Fund.
 One or more RMB special deposit account(s) shall be established and maintained with the PRC Custodian's Delegate in the joint names of the Manager (as the RQFII holder) and the Sub-Fund.
 The PRC Custodian's Delegate shall, in turn, have a cash clearing account with CSDCC for trade settlement according to applicable regulations.